MrCyjaneK/monero_c/impls/monero_rust/README.md

 ```
 -->
 ### Build `monero_c`
-Build the monero_c Library for your architecture.
+Build the monero_c library for your architecture.
 Follow the upstream docs at
 https://github.com/MrCyjaneK/monero_c <!-- TODO: use example CMakeLists --> and
 place the library at `monero_c/impls/monero_rust/lib/libwallet2_api_c.so` or use
 the provided script: